Baby Babble: A Stepping Stone to Talking

 |2.
 What Baby Is Doing||Learning different sounds of the language||Training to master the sounds and shapes of words||Building his vocabulary from 10 to 50 words before turning two years old|

-If your baby is not babbling or making the receptive and expressive language development progress according to the baby speak age, then you may be concerned.
-If your baby doesn’t respond to language cues, isn’t interested in babbling or listening to you and can’t seem to respond to words or phrases you mean, despite pointing out to objects or yourself, then it could be a case of hearing impairment or impaired language development.
+If your baby is not babbling or making receptive and expressive language development progress as he grows older, then you should be concerned.
+If your baby doesn’t respond to language cues, isn’t interested in babbling or listening to you, and can’t seem to react to words or phrases you say to him, despite pointing to the objects or yourself, then it could be a case of hearing impairment or impaired language development.

 Talk to your local school and visit the paediatrician to screen for language issues and inquire about early intervention programs.
-If stuttering persists for more than six months, take her to the clinic and get her evaluated.
+If stuttering persists for more than six months, take her to your doctor and get him evaluated.

-When your child turns four years old, he/she should be able to understand sentences and speak in phrases of more than five to six months.
-He/she will be aware of some grammar basics and be able to talk well enough to be able to hold conversations with strangers and answer questions you ask.
-Once your baby begins babbling, chat with him every day and continue encouraging him to be a chatterbox.
-Point out to objects and ask him to describe and you do it too.
+When your child turns four years old, he should be able to understand sentences and speak in phrases of more than five to six words.
+He will be aware of some grammar basics and be able to talk well enough to hold conversations with strangers and answer the questions you ask.
+Once your baby begins babbling, chat with him every day, and continue encouraging him to be a chatterbox.
+Point to objects and ask him to describe them to you and you do it too.

-The key takeaway is to hone his receptive and expressive language development during this time, and that’s parents focus on.
+The key takeaway is to hone his receptive and expressive language development during this time, and that’s what parents should focus on.

-Letting your baby babble is completely natural and a very good sign of speech development.
-All those movements with the mouth hone and babbles hone their vocalization skills and promote language development.
+Letting your baby babble is completely natural and is an excellent sign of speech development.
+All those movements with the mouth as he babbles, hone his vocalisation skills and promote language development.
 Make babbling a fun activity and play games with your little one to speed up his growth.
-It doesn’t matter whether or not you say things that make sense – as long as you keep talking, babbling and teaching, your little one’s speaking skills will continue growing.
+It doesn’t matter whether or not you say things that make sense – as long as you keep talking, babbling, and teaching, your little one’s speaking skills will continue growing.

 In due time, he will be able to progress towards saying ‘mama’ and ‘papa‘, and that’s when you’ll know that all your hard work is beginning to pay off.